 Few people enjoy writing resumes, which explains why so many look for resume help.
 Perhaps the most important part of writing your resume isn’t the writing at all—it’s the editing.
 Knowing what to keep and what to trim takes objectivity, focus, and discipline.
 People become attached to things on their resumes, making the editing process difficult—but no less necessary.

-A wordy resume is a hinderance.
+A wordy resume is a hindrance.
 “What decision-makers want is a solution to their problem,” Katy Piotrowksi, longtime career columnist for The Coloradoan, reminds job seekers.
 “The goal is to present yourself well and quickly.”

 Your resume isn’t an autobiography.
 It’s your chance to prove—in 6 seconds, according to a large eye-tracking study of recruiters—that you’d be a great fit for a given role.
 Prioritize quality, relevant words—that is, resume keywords—over quantity of words.
 Be willing to cut what’s not relevant.